KOTOR-Community-Portal/mod-builds/content/k1/full.md

 **Author:** GearHead

 **Description:** A basegame bug prevented some droid NPCs from being able to equip unique "weapons" that let them do more damage.
-This mod fixes the oversight and restores the damage--be warned, it can be quite a significant difficulty boost in places.
+This mod fixes the oversight and restores the damage—be warned, it can be quite a significant difficulty boost in places.

 **Category & Tier:** Bugfix / 3 - Suggested